SF-LivingWageCoalition/sflivingwages-mobile-app/App/api/auth/README.md

 npx tsc --noEmit
 ```

-Local setup: populate `.env` with the EXPO*PUBLIC*\* values. `App/api/auth/config.ts` reads them at runtime — do not commit secrets.
+Local setup: populate `.env` with the EXPO_PUBLIC values. `App/api/auth/config.ts` reads them at runtime — do not commit secrets.

-If you prefer to keep this file shorter, we can move the large example JSON blobs into `docs/auth-responses.md` and keep this README as a brief developer guide.

 ---